Weights for relative motives; relation with mixed complexes of sheaves: Applications to (co)homology of motives and other matters

 \subsection{Application to mixed sheaves: the 'characteristic $0$' case}

 Suppose that $S'$ is a finite type $\spe \z$-scheme.
-Denote by $\hetl$ the \'etale realization functor $\dmcs\to \dshslz$, where $\dshslz$ is the Ekedahl's derived category of $\ql$-constructible sheaves (cf. \S1 of \cite{huper}); it could be called \'etale homology (so, it is covariant).
+Denote by $\hetl$ the \'etale realization functor $\dmc(S')\to \dshslz$, where $\dshslz$ is the Ekedahl's derived category of $\ql$-constructible sheaves (cf. \S1 of \cite{huper}); it could be called \'etale homology (so, it is covariant).
 We will assume below that $\hetl$ converts the motivic image functors into the corresponding functors for $\dshl(-)$ (it seems that the existence of such a realization is not fully established in the existing literature; yet a forthcoming paper of Cisinski and Deglise should close this gap).

 Now, let $S$ be a finite type (separated) $\q$-scheme.
-Presenting it as a projective limit of certain $S'^i$ that are flat of finite type over an open subscheme of $\spe \zol$, and using coherent functoriality of motives and \'etale sheaves, one can construct an exact realization functor $\mathbb{H}:\dmcs\to \dsh(S)$, where the latter is the category of mixed complexes of $\ql$-\'etale sheaves as considered in \cite{huper} (i.e. it is the inductive limit of derived categories of complexes sheaves that are constructible with respect to 'horizontal' stratifications of 'models' of $S$).
-Indeed, the arguments of ibid. could be applied here without any problem.
+Presenting it as a projective limit of certain $S'^i$ that are flat of finite type over an open subscheme of $\spe \zol$, and using coherent functoriality of motives and \'etale sheaves, one can construct an exact (covariant) realization functor $\mathbb{H}:\dmcs\to \dsh(S)$, where the latter is the category of mixed complexes of $\ql$-\'etale sheaves as considered in \cite{huper} (i.e., it is the inductive limit of derived categories of complexes sheaves that are constructible and mixed with respect to 'horizontal' stratifications of 'models' of $S$).
+Indeed, the arguments of ibid. can be applied here without any problem.
 The key observation here is that $\q_S$ is mixed (as an object of $\inli D^bSh^{et}(S'^i,\ql)\supset \dsh(S)$), whereas (the \'etale sheaf) image functors preserve mixedness.

 The functoriality properties of $\mathbb{H}$ also yields that it sends Chow motives over $S$ to pure complexes of sheaves (of weight $0$; see Definition 3.3 of \cite{huper}).
-Indeed, it suffices to note that $\mathbb{H}$ sends $\q_X$ for a regular $X$ to an object of $\dsh(X)$ of weight $0$, whereas $f_!=f_*$ for a projective $f$ preserves weights of sheaves (see Proposition 3.9 of \cite{huper}).
+Indeed, it suffices to note that $\mathbb{H}$ sends $\q_X$ for a regular $X$ to an object of $\dsh(X)$ of weight $0$, whereas $f_!=f_*$ for a projective $f$ preserves weights of sheaves (see the Remark succeeding Definition 3.3 of \cite{huper}).
+We easily obtain the following statement.